-HOWEVER, the one thing I’m a huge fan of at P.F.
-Chang’s is their chicken lettuce wrap appetizer dish.
+HOWEVER, the one thing I’m a huge fan of at this particular chain is their chicken lettuce wrap appetizer dish.
 We ALL know what it is and I’m sure 80% of you have had it once before.

-You can control what how much of what goes in it (i.e.: salt content).
-You also get as many lettuce leaves as you want :) serve this with a side of white rice and you can call this a light and healthy meal for 2013!
+You can control what how much of what goes in it (i.e.: salt content) and you also get as many lettuce leaves as you want :) serve this with a side of white rice and you can call this a light and healthy meal!

 A great weeknight meal if you're in the mood for some chicken lettuce wraps that come together easily!

-- 4 tbsp low-sodium soy sauce
+- 4 tablespoons low-sodium soy sauce

-- 4 tbsp dark brown sugar
+- 4 tablespoons dark brown sugar

-- 1 tsp rice wine vinegar
+- 1 teaspoon rice wine vinegar

-- 2 tbsp vegetable oil
+- 2 tablespoons vegetable oil

-- 1 tbsp sesame oil
+- 1 tablespoons sesame oil

 - 1/2 white onion, finely chopped